Pokepasaj/docusaurus/docs/api/feature/extensions.md

     local lib = import '../../vendor/konn/helpers.libsonnet';

     local testExtension = extension.new(
       function(ctx, config, props) config {
         metadata+: {
           labels: props.labels,
         },
       },
       {
         labels: 'default',
       },
     );
     local testFeature = feature.new(
       [
         {
           kind: 'Deployment',
           metadata: {
             name: 'nginx-deploy',
           },
         },
       ],
       {
-        labels: 'label-from-feature' // if labels does not exist here it will take the prop from override
+        labels: 'label-from-feature',  // if labels does not exist here it will take the prop from override
         // if override and feature labels do not exist it will take the default prop },
       extensions=[
         testExtension.override({
-        labels: 'label-from-override', // if labels does not exist here it will take the previous prop of labels from feature }),
+          labels: 'label-from-override',  // if labels does not exist here it will take the previous prop of labels from feature
+        }),
       ],
     );

     {
-    actual: lib.render(testFeature),
+      output: lib.render(testFeature),
     }
     ```
   </TabItem>
   <TabItem value="yaml" label="YAML Output">

     ```yaml
-    actual:
+    output:
       - kind: Deployment
         metadata:
           labels: label-from-override
           name: nginx-deploy